mdpoulter/nis-prac/CONTRIBUTING.md

 git commit -m "Commit message"
 ```

+Ensure that you only add and change things that you are working on.
+Do not be tempted to fix some other things that you see along the way...

 You can also push it to the remote repository to keep your branch backed up.
 The first time you do this, you will need to run:

 ```sh